nmannes/Web-Database-Project/README.md

 menu and query between one and two variables and see the results of that query

 Feature List:
--Query one variable
+  - Query one variable
--Query two variables
+  - Query two variables
 -Generate graphs based on different types of categorical or continuous data -extensive menu of variables to compare.
 -graphs display plain-english variable meanings